-Symptoms of the disease vary depending on the type and the location of the parasite inside the body.
 Infection may be asymptomatic or mild.
 The incubation period range is 14-84 days for acute schistosomiasis.
 Chronic infection can remain asymptomatic for years.
 Penetration of the skin by cercariae can be associated with a tingling sensation and rash ('swimmer's itch') that develops shortly after contact with contaminated water.
 Acute schistosomiasis, occurring two weeks to two months after exposure, is characterized by fever (Katayama fever), headache, myalgia, diarrhoea and respiratory symptoms.
 It does not always occur.

 The clinical manifestations of chronic schistosomiasis are the result of host immune responses to schistosome eggs in specific organs.
 S. mansoni and S. japonicum eggs in the intestine may cause abdominal pain, diarrhoea, and blood in the stools.
-S. haematobium infection in the urinary tract typically causes dysuria and haematuria in both genders, and in women, symptoms like vaginal discharge and bleeding.
-Urogenital schistosomiasis is also associated with increased risk of HIV transmission, kidney damage and bladder cancer.
-Infertility and risk of ectopic pregnancy are other consequences of damage to the female reproductive organs.
+S. haematobium infection in the urinary tract typically causes dysuria and haematuria in both genders.
+Urogenital schistosomiasis is also associated with increased risk of HIV transmission and acquisition, kidney damage and bladder cancer.
+Female genital schistosomiasis (FGS) occurs when S. haematobium infection causes damage to the reproductive tracts of young girls and women.
+Symptoms include vaginal discharge and bleeding.
+Infertility and risk of ectopic pregnancy are other consequences.
 Other manifestations of schistosomiasis may include seizures or paralysis (involvement of the brain/spinal cord), enlargement of the liver or spleen, and complications from damage to the liver and lungs.
 Children with repeated infections can develop anaemia, malnutrition and learning difficulties.